bruno222/flex-plugin-crm-panels/README.md

 ## What:

-Is a simple plugin to dynamically add iframes into each and every task, based on `task.attributes`.
+It is a simple Plugin to dynamically add iframes into each and every task, based on `task.attributes`.

-You could use this plugin to load your own custom CRM system for each inbound call/chat, along with your Knowledge Base and other systems you may have.
+The easiest way to load your CRM and other systems into Flex.

 ## Installing: